-Any product can be reviewed: from make-up, food and drink to power tools and home electronics.
-And while a lot of product reviewers do show their faces, you can easily focus the camera on your hands and the product if you're feeling a bit camera shy.
+Any product can be reviewed: from make-up, food and drink, to power tools and home electronics.
+And while a lot of product reviewers show their faces, you can easily focus the camera on your hands and the product if you're feeling a bit camera shy.

 #7 Top List Videos

 Top list videos are one of the most fantastic and diverse categories on YouTube.
 No matter what your interest is: Movies, video games, celebrity gossip, weird facts or a combination of all the above; you can find endless topics to cover in a top list video.
 Just find your top list, grab some footage and images to match and have fun reading and reviewing your list!

 Check out WatchMojo.com with over 23 million subscribers as a great example of a list-video channel.